oct15demo/henny-youngman/README.md

     434
     646

-Still waiting for a reply:

-Re: Why did a right margin 'About' appear

-GitHub Developer Support

-Sat, Jul 18, 6:04 PM

-to oct15demo

-\#\# Please do not write below this line ##

-We have not forgotten about you.
-We’ve been experiencing a high volume of tickets, driven by a greater than expected growth in customers.
-We have concrete plans to return to the responsive standard we are known for.
-Trust that your ticket is still in our queue and we’ll get you an answer as quickly as we can.

-Thank you again for your understanding and patience.

-The GitHub Team
-This email is a service from GitHub Support.

 The change that takes away space on the right margin, introduced June 23, 2020, without being able to hide.